GioBonvi/Infiltrate/README.md

-# Spyfall
+# Infiltrate

-Spyfall is a social game, meaning it has to be played _in real life_, _vis a vis_, like at a party or with your friends.
+Infiltrate is a social game, meaning it has to be played _in real life_, _vis a vis_, like at a party or with your friends.

-You can play it on [my website](http://spyfall.bonvi.atervista.org) or serve it on your own server.
+You can play it on [my website](http://infiltrate.bonvi.atervista.org) or serve it on your own server.

 ## How to play